farishaddad/Knowledge-Mining-using-Cognitive-Search/README.md

 At the end of this workshop, you should be able to:

 + Understand what Cognitive Search is
-+ Configure your Cognitive Search service
-+ Implement Azure Search features to provide a positive search experience inside applications
++ Understand what this solution does and how it can be used
-+ Configure an Azure Search service to extend your data to enable Cognitive Search
++ Implement Cognitive Search enrichment pipelines
-+ Build a solution that can enrich, index and search for business documents
++ Learn how to search for cognitive skills from business documents

 ##Pre-requisites
 Since this is an AI training on top of Microsoft Azure Services, there are certain things you need before we start.